phyunsj/embedded-freeboard-dashboard/README.md

 ## The Goal

 - Create a stand-alone (customized) version of Freeboard Dashboard
-- Customize HTTP Handler to respond polling requests
+- Customize HTTP Handler to respond polling requests from Freeboard Dashboard

 ## 1. Generate `index.html`